|

 with) raw seafood shouldn't be serving such puny specimens as these North Pacific raw oysters ($11), even with a perky sauce

 of cucumber-and-horseradish romesco.
+At

 times, deft execution proves Lhulier's skills -- a small plate of hollow bucatini "spaghetti" with tomatoes and olives ($7)